jellehuibregtse/oauth2-authorization-code-poc/README.md

 Before creating this implementation I had to do some research on OAuth and PKCE.
 After that I needed to research this particular implementation.
 To do this research properly, I need to come up with some questions on the topics, so that I find the answers I need:

 ### Research questions
 1. What is the terminology used when we talk about securing an application?
+(Best, good, and bad practices, community research and literature study)
    * What is the difference between authentication and authorization?
    * What different types of authentication are there?
    * What is a principal?
    * What is a role?
    * What is a granted authority?
 2. What is OAuth, it's terminology and what are it's use cases?
+(Best, good, and bad practices, community research, literature study and workshop)
    * What grant types are there?
    * Which one is best for my use case?
    * What is a resource?
    * What is a resource owner?
    * What is a client?
    * What is an authorization server?
 3. What is PKCE?
+(Workshop, peer review and literature study)
    * What is it used for?
    * How does it work (what does it's flow look like)?

 ### Method
 To answer these questions, I will be using the following methods: